 Most states follow one of two systems regarding insurance claims after car accidents.
 In a “no-fault” system, accident victims who want to seek civil recovery from a negligent third party must first make a claim through their own car insurance for covered economic losses and exhaust their own policy limits before they can file suit.
 In a “fault” system, injured parties can choose whether to file a claim with their own insurance, file a claim against a negligent third party’s car insurance, or pursue a separate civil lawsuit.

 Pennsylvania is somewhat unique in that it allows drivers to choose whether they want to opt in or out of no-fault car insurance coverage, as per 75 P.S. §1705.
 Limited tort coverage is a cheaper option that essentially functions as typical no-fault coverage.
 This means policyholders can recover for medical expenses and certain out-of-pocket financial losses after an accident but may be difficult, but not impossible, to seek compensation for non-economic losses like pain and suffering unless they suffer a serious disability, disfigurement, or impairment.
-If you have limited tort insurance and are injured in a car accident, you should strongly consider retaining a skilled Montgomery County, PA limited tort car accident lawyer to help.
+If you have limited tort insurance and are injured in a car accident, you should strongly consider retaining a skilled Montgomery County motor vehicle crash attorney to help.

 Conversely, full tort coverage allows policyholders to seek restitution for both economic and non-economic damages after a crash regardless of whether they suffer serious injury.
 The aforementioned section of state law requires insurance companies to notify customers of all available policy options before any contracts are signed.

-No matter what policy a driver in Montgomery County, Pennsylvania chooses, they must purchase a minimum amount of coverage of auto insurance coverages for different situations, as noted below:
+No matter what policy a driver in the area chooses, they must purchase a minimum amount of coverage of auto insurance coverage for different situations, as noted below:

 - $5,000 for medical bills, which is available regardless of who is at fault for the incident